ueberdosis/blog/content/blog/19/post.md

 ---
-title: Being a Remote Company
+title: Becoming a Remote Company
 teaser: From the very beginning, home office was an essential part of our company’s DNA.
 Empowering remote work should be the next step.
 author: Philip Isik
 slug: remote-company